 The University of Melbourne is moving to a new Learning Management System (LMS).
 The new Canvas LMS will be implemented as a program of work through 2019 and will be hosting all subjects from the beginning of 2020.

-Students, see Information for students: the new Canvas Learning Management System (LMS) for more information, including a list of subjects using Canvas in Semester 2019
+Students, see information for students: the new Canvas Learning Management System (LMS) for more information

 Our new LMS is Canvas

 The new Canvas LMS will support the teaching and learning activities of The University of Melbourne.
 It will support the creation of flexible, interactive, and engaging learning spaces, incorporating a growing suite of digital tools to support innovation in pedagogy and curriculum.
 The inclusion of rich media will be supported by the new Kaltura video management system (VMS) - to centrally manage video, audio and image resources.

 The Project Evolve team led by Learning Environments and Infrastructure Services is working closely with academic divisions to guide the preparation and transition to the new LMS.
 A selection of subjects from each Faculty will be part of a pilot in Semester 2, 2019.
 The trial of the Canvas pilot will inform our larger scale migration activity, as we prepare to bring existing subjects into the new LMS.